Peter Rhoades-Brown

 Rhoades-Brown played as a left-winger for Chelsea from 1979 to 1983; during his four years with Chelsea, he scored four League goals.
-When Chelsea signed winger Mickey Thomas in January 1984, Rhoades-Brown was sold to Oxford United for £85,000.
+When Chelsea signed winger Mickey Thomas in January 1984, Rhoades-Brown was sold to Third Division side Oxford United for £85,000.

-He immediately gained a regular place with Oxford, but the problem of accommodating Kevin Brock saw Rhoades-Brown become less of a permanent feature in the Second Division Championship side.
-An untimely injury, coincidentally against Queen's Park Rangers (Oxford's Wembley opponents), prevented him from playing in the 1986 League Cup Final.
-He stayed with Oxford until 1989 when injury forced his retirement, his last game being at Bristol City on 11 October 1989.
+He immediately gained a regular place with Oxford, helping them win promotion to the First Division for the first time.
+An untimely injury, coincidentally against Queen's Park Rangers (Oxford's Wembley opponents), prevented him from playing in the 1986 Milk Cup Final, which the Yellows won 3–0 to claim their first major trophy.

+Rhoades-Brown stayed with Oxford until 1989 when injury forced his retirement, his last game being at Bristol City on 11 October 1989.
 In total he played 87 League matches for Oxford (plus 25 substitute appearances), scoring 13 goals.
 In competitive games, he played 113 times (plus 29 as a substitute), scoring 16 goals.

-He remains at Oxford United where he works as Business Development Manager for the club.
+Post-retirement, Rhoades-Brown returned to Oxford as Football in the Community Officer.
+He has also worked as a commentator for BBC Radio Oxford.

 A testimonial match between an Oxford United XI and a Chelsea XI was held for him at the Kassam Stadium on 30 April 2007 in front of a crowd of 5,130.
 Among the players who appeared in the match were Rhoades-Brown's former Oxford teammates Ray Houghton, Joey Beauchamp and ex-England manager Steve McClaren.

+In 2021, Rhoades-Brown received a special EFL Long Service Award from the English Football League.